Using Filters to Get Creative

 The use of a polarizer filter above has removed the reflections from the water entirely and enriched the colour saturation overall.

-For an incredibly in-depth and scientific explanation of polarizing filters, follow this link: Polarizers in Detail
+And for an incredibly in-depth and scientific explanation of polarizing filters, follow this link: Polarizers in Detail.